Missile fired at palace highlights ratcheting Saudi-Iran tensions

 She held it up as proof that Iran was violating international restrictions on arms dealing.

-Prince Mohammed bin Salman, Saudi Arabia's reformist and influential crown prince, said after that launch that Iran was guilty of a "direct military aggression" that could "constitute an act of war."
+Prince Mohammed bin Salman, Saudi Arabia's influential crown prince, said after that launch that Iran was guilty of a "direct military aggression" that could "constitute an act of war."

 Iran dismissed the claim as "fake and fabricated."
 Its foreign minister, Javad Zarif, then compared Haley to Colin Powell and his 2003 statement, as secretary of state, about Iraq's supposed weapons of mass destruction.

-Under President Barack Obama, the U.S. criticized longtime ally Saudi Arabia, signed the nuclear deal with historic enemy Iran, and told the pair that they needed to "share the neighborhood."
+Under President Barack Obama, the U.S. criticized longtime ally Saudi Arabia, signed the nuclear deal with historic enemy Iran, and told the two counties that they needed to "share the neighborhood."

 By contrast, President Donald Trump made Saudi Arabia his first foreign visit and has vehemently condemned Tehran.